-We need a new model for a just transition to a low emissions economy:
+We need a new model for a just transition to a low emissions economy: one that focuses on ensuring that people can maintain their quality of life and have good union jobs to go to.

-The Australian Manufacturing Workers' Union, the Electrical Trades Union, the Gippsland Trades and Labour Council, the Maritime Union of Australia, and the Victorian Trades Hall Council, are committed to campaigning to ensure that the Star of the South offshore wind project off the coast of Victoria can be an example of a transition with justice.
+The Australian Manufacturing Workers' Union, CFMEU Construction, the Electrical Trades Union, the Gippsland Trades and Labour Council, the Maritime Union of Australia and the Victorian Trades Hall Council are committed to campaigning to ensure that the Star of the South offshore wind project off the coast of Victoria can be an example of a transition with justice.